 The Scientific Computing seminar series usually takes place on Wednesdays at 15:00.
-Join on zoom or in person in room RH001.
-There will be coffee available after the seminar.
+Join on zoom or in the VisLab (MCS1022).

 To sign up for the seminar mailing list please email [email protected]